thomasegense/bigmathfast/README.md

 # bigmathfast
 Java implementation of mathematical functions for large numbers.
-The implementation uses some of the fast algorithms know.
+The implementation uses some of the fastests algorithms know.
 See benchmark tests below.